Council Tax - About The Service

 Processes new housing benefit claim in 14 days and changes in 4 days on average.
 This result makes the service the top performer for processing times ensuring lower income households are able to pay their rent and sustain their tenancies.

-In March 2014 the service launched on-line access for customers to their council tax account and housing benefit claim.
+You can access your council tax account and housing benefit claim online.
 Customers can set up direct debit instructions, make payments, notify address changes, and view their bills and correspondence on-line.

 Where authorised by claimants, landlords can access on-line housing benefit payment details of their tenants and receive notifications electronically.
 This assists social landlords in their efficiency improvements and significantly reduces enquiries.